top of page

 Heating and Ventilation Systems

-Consistent heating is critical for comfort, safety, and equipment performance.
+Consistent heating is vital for comfort, safety, and equipment performance.
+January maintenance should include:

-• Inspecting furnaces, boilers, and rooftop units
+• Inspecting furnaces, boilers, and rooftop units.

-• Checking thermostats and zone controls
+• Checking thermostats and zone controls.

-• Cleaning or replacing filters to maintain airflow
+• Cleaning or replacing filters to maintain airflow.

 Plumbing and Freeze Prevention

 Frozen or leaking pipes can shut down a restaurant or commercial space instantly.
+Focus on:

-• Insulating exposed water lines and shutoff valves
+• Insulating exposed water lines and shutoff valves.

-• Inspecting grease lines and floor drains
+• Inspecting grease lines and floor drains.

-• Ensuring vacant or storage areas stay properly heated
+• Ensuring vacant or storage areas stay properly heated.

 Preventative checks now reduce the risk of burst pipes during extreme cold.
+Taking these measures can save you from costly repairs and operational downtime.

 Doors, Windows, and Entryways

 High-traffic entry points take a beating in winter.
+Inspect for:

-• Drafts increasing heating costs
+• Drafts that increase heating costs.

-• Door closers that fail in cold weather
+• Door closers that fail in cold weather.

-• Damaged thresholds and weather stripping
+• Damaged thresholds and weather stripping.

 Well-sealed entrances improve comfort and help control energy expenses.
+Ensuring that your doors and windows are in good condition can significantly enhance energy efficiency.

 Roofs, Snow Load, and Drainage

 Snow buildup and freeze-thaw cycles can lead to leaks and structural issues.
+January inspections should include:

-• Clearing blocked roof drains
+• Clearing blocked roof drains.

-• Watching for ice dams and pooling water
+• Watching for ice dams and pooling water.

-• Checking ceilings for early signs of leaks
+• Checking ceilings for early signs of leaks.

 Restaurants cannot afford unexpected water damage during operating hours.
+Regular roof maintenance is crucial for preventing long-term damage.

 Electrical Systems and Emergency Lighting

 Winter storms increase the risk of outages.
+Key checks include:

-• Emergency and exit lighting
+• Emergency and exit lighting.

-• Exterior lighting for parking areas and walkways
+• Exterior lighting for parking areas and walkways.

-• Electrical panels exposed to moisture or cold
+• Electrical panels exposed to moisture or cold.

 Safety and Slip Prevention

 January brings peak slip-and-fall risk.
+Address:

-• Uneven concrete or tile at entrances
+• Uneven concrete or tile at entrances.

-• Worn handrails
+• Worn handrails.

-• Inadequate lighting near walkways
+• Inadequate lighting near walkways.

 For restaurants, customer safety directly impacts reputation and liability.
+Taking steps to prevent slips and falls can help maintain a positive image and protect against legal issues.

 Prevent Downtime Before It Happens